Racism in the Workplace: Learn Your Rights Against Discrimination at Work

 Sadly, racial discrimination is no stranger at the workplace.
 Even though civil rights laws made race discrimination illegal in the 1960s, the practice of treating employees differently based on race and racial characteristics is still widely practiced in today’s work environments.

 Discrimination at work is sometimes blatant, but the law also protects against more subtle and nuanced racist behavior, and, today, unconscious bias and prejudice figure highly into cases of racism in the workplace.

-The premiere authority on race discrimination is Title VII of the Civil Rights Act.
-Indeed, the Civil Rights Act was birthed from the civil right movement of the 1960’s aimed at achieving equality for African Americans in all areas of society.
-Title VII, which applies to companies with 15 or more employees, protects workers from racial discrimination and discriminatory employment practices in all areas of the employment process including hiring, firing, promotion, wages and salary.
+The main law on race discrimination is Title VII of the Civil Rights Act.
+The Civil Rights Act was one of the major achievements of the civil rights movement in the 1960s aimed at achieving equality for African-Americans in all areas of society.
+However, because of the law’s broad wording it applies to all racial minorities, including Latinos and Asians.

-Racial Discrimination and the Equal Employment Opportunity Commission (EEOC)
+Race Discrimination and the Equal Employment Opportunity Commission (EEOC)